Saint-Nicolas-des-Bois, Orne

 Saint-Nicolas-des-Bois (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Saint-Nicolas-des-Bois, Le Froust, Les Vignes, Clerchenay and Pinchèvre.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

 The Commune along with another 11 communes shares part of a 5,255 hectare, Natura 2000 conservation area, called the Vallée du Sarthon et affluents.

+La Briante is the sole watercourse that flows through the commune.